CCEA clears implementation of PM Krishi Sinchayee Yojana for 2021-26 | Law-Order

 - India

-The Cabinet Committee on Economic Affairs on Wednesday approved implementation of the 'Pradhan Mantri Krishi Sinchayee Yojna' for 2021-26 which has a provision to fund 90 per cent of water component for Renukaji and Lahkwar dams which would eventually improve water supply to Delhi.
+The Cabinet Committee on Economic Affairs on Wednesday approved implementation of the 'Pradhan Mantri Krishi Sinchayee Yojna' for 2021-26 that has a provision to fund 90 per cent of the water component for the Renukaji and Lahkwar dams which would eventually improve water supply to Delhi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)